 Through its strategic CORES program (Centralized Operation of Research Equipment and Support), the Dalhousie Faculty of Medicine has developed a range of core, multi-user research facilities that provide researchers with access to up-to-date equipment and facilities that are maintained and operated by trained experts.
 The centralized facilities are located in the Life Sciences Research Institute on the Dalhousie campus.

 The Dalhousie Faculty of Medicine provides ongoing operating support for its core facilities, as well as strategic guidance on development of future core facilities.
-As of June 2016, the Faculty of Medicine had seven core facilities.
+As of April 2018, the Faculty of Medicine had eight core facilities.
 Additional facilities are expected to be developed over time.